accesso-Passport/ngx-daterangepicker-material/README.md

 access your profile and generate an API key.
 Once you have an API key, click the `te2 - npm` option under the *Set Me Up* section.

+### Publishing

+*Note that you only need to perform these steps if you want to directly publish from the project.
+This is bad practice and jenkins jobs should be used for this.*

 Be sure to also configure npm to use the registry with:
 `npm config set registry https://ci.te2.biz/artifactory/api/npm/te2-npm` Your local (meaning for your project) `<project root>/.npmrc` file should like similar to: